Hiro-Kala: Fictional character biography

-During their search, their ship fell into the Microverse and landed on the planet K'ai.
-Learning of his father's exploits there, Hiro-Kala attempted to conquer the planet, but ended up saving the dying world and pulled it out of the Microverse.
+During the Sakaarans' search, Hiro-Kala lands on the planet K'ai in the Microverse, having been summoned there by Jentorra.
+Learning of his father's exploits there, Hiro-Kala attempts to conquer the planet, but ends up saving the dying world and pulling it out of the Microverse.
 Hiro-Kala then attempted to take control of K'ai's Worldmind.
-The Worldmind, reaching into Hiro-Kala's mind, attempted to dissuade him from his path by showing him its memories of the Hulk.
-The attempt failed, and Hiro-Kala took control of the Worldmind's power, using it to turn the inhabitants of K'ai into mindless slaves.
-Hiro-Kala then set his sights on Earth, planning to destroy it.
+The Worldmind, reaching into Hiro-Kala's mind, attempts to dissuade him from his path by showing him its memories of the Hulk, but is unsuccessful.
+Hiro-Kala takes control of K'ai's Worldmind, enslaves the inhabitants of K'ai, and plans to destroy Earth.